jOOQ/sakila/README.md

 History
 =======

-The Sakila example database was originally developed by Mike Hillyer of the MySQL AB documentation team. it was ported to other databases by DB Software Laboratory
+The Sakila example database was originally developed by Mike Hillyer of the MySQL AB documentation team. it was ported to other databases by DB Software Laboratory.

 License: BSD
 Copyright DB Software Laboratory